pmahnke/mahnke-cocktails/recipe_processed/neptunes_wrath.md

   "recipeInstructions": [
     {
       "@type": "HowToStep",
-      "text": "- Method: Shaken"
+      "text": "Method: Shaken"
     },
     {
       "@type": "HowToStep",
-      "text": "- Pour: Double Strain"
+      "text": "Pour: Double Strain"
     },
     {
       "@type": "HowToStep",
-      "text": "- Glassware: Coupe"
+      "text": "Glassware: Coupe"
     },
     {
       "@type": "HowToStep",
-      "text": "- Garnish: Flaming Green Chartreuse"
+      "text": "Garnish: Flaming Green Chartreuse"
     },
     {
       "@type": "HowToStep",
-      "text": "- Special Prep:"
+      "text": "Special Prep:"
     },
     {
       "@type": "HowToStep",
-      "text": "  - Add all ingredients, but the Green Chartreuse, to the cocktail shaker."
+      "text": "Add all ingredients, but the Green Chartreuse, to the cocktail shaker."
     },
     {
       "@type": "HowToStep",
-      "text": "  - Strain cocktail into the glass."
+      "text": "Strain cocktail into the glass."
     },
     {
       "@type": "HowToStep",
-      "text": "  - Light the Green Chartreuse on fire in the jigger, and float on top of the cocktail" },
+      "text": "Light the Green Chartreuse on fire in the jigger, and float on top of the cocktail" },
     {
       "@type": "HowToStep",
-      "text": "  - For best results in texture, dry shake (shake without ice) before chilling to agitate either the egg white or aquafaba."
+      "text": "For best results in texture, dry shake (shake without ice) before chilling to agitate either the egg white or aquafaba."
     }
     ],
   "recipeYield": "1 cocktail",